-I spent another day at Hudson Valley Seed Library in Accord, New York not long ago, where I gave a lecture as part of their annual farm tour.
-You can visit the Seed Library anytime online, and learn about growing vegetables, herbs and flowers and saving their seed on the Seed Library blog.
+I spent another day at Hudson Valley Seed in Accord, New York one late August, where I gave a lecture as part of their annual farm tour.
+You can visit them anytime online, and learn about growing vegetables, herbs and flowers and saving their seed on the seed company blog.
 Because they’re a small farm, they don’t use lots of seed-processing machinery, but rather the kinds of tools a home gardener would use (though maybe the slightly larger size, like the size-XL masher, below).

 With wet seeds—ones that come enclosed in a fruit (the part of the plant we eat, such as tomatoes, tomatillos, eggplants, peppers, squash and cucumbers)—the process is roughly the same, though some are “wetter” than others with more obvious seeds.

 Yes, you could simply separate seeds from the pulp and skip the smelly-gooey-gross part of the process.
 But that part–the natural act of fermentation that’s happening in the jars in the photo below–helps break down germination-inhibiting compounds such as the gel sac around tomato seeds, and can also reduce some seed-specific diseases.